 Assumptions

 The assumptions for this project help outline the limitations of what the project entails.
-It is assumed that the company will have the manpower to construct and install this project.
 All information and data that we need is assumed to already exists.
 It is a matter of retrieving the data rather than collecting it.
-The energy usage of the Innovation Park is assumed to not go through any unexpected changes in the future; the data can be used to interpolate the data usage in the future.
+The energy usage of the Innovation Park is assumed to not go through any unexpected changes in the future such that the data can be used to interpolate the data usage in the future.
 Any new buildings will have an energy usage estimate based on previous similar facilities.
 The project will not include any information on energy use besides HVAC systems.

 Critical Targets